WHAT IS APELL

 Astor Nummelin Carlberg

-Astor Nummelin Carlberg is _ of APELL, and represents OpenForum Europe on the Management Board.
+Astor Nummelin Carlberg is a co-founder of APELL and member of the Management Board.

-Peter Ganten is _ of APELL, and represents OSBA on the Management Board.
+Peter Ganten is a co-founder of APELL and member of the Management Board.

-Stéfane Fermigier is _ of APELL, and represents CNLL on the Management Board.
+Stéfane Fermigier is a co-founder of APELL and member of the Management Board.

-Timo Väliharju is _ of APELL, and represents COSS on the Management Board.
+Timo Väliharju is a co-founder of APELL and member of the Management Board.

 The Association's values are: